Interaural Cues

 In one corner you have the daws that add the left to the right channel as it gets panning.
 This can have terrible consequences if the channels are out of phase, because of this summation the signals will cancel out before it ever even comes out of our speakers!
 (Recall our discussion on ideal phasing and acoustic phasing.)
 This also has the added consequence that setting up mid-side routing with just the pan knobs is now impossible.

-The plus side of such a system is now stereo effects are some what preserved regardless of pan.
+The plus side of such a system is now stereo effects are somewhat preserved regardless of pan.
 For example, if the left is playing 2 notes and the right is playing 2 notes we will still hear all 4 notes even when hard panned.
 If we were in a real space with instruments spaced on the left and right of us (just like hard panning would do) we will still hear all 4 notes so this makes some sense to do.
 Although there would be several other cues going on as well and they certainly wouldn't all sound the same level!

 DAW's such as FL Studio and Renoise do this type of panning with no alternative to it and so it is important to be aware of this when mixing in such DAW's.
 Phase differences between the left and right channels can be particularly messy if you are panning them with the built in pan knobs which is usually what gives the magic of stereo its sound but sometimes can have obvious draw backs when summed to mono.
 For example, stereo micing that relies on panning that isn't hard left or right, or when there exists a correlated phase difference between the left and right.
 These cases will produce considerable phase issues and it is advisable to use a plugin that can keep the left and right separate when panning for such cases.
 (There are many free options.)
 This is also why FL Studio and Renoise provide a separate plugin to configure mid side as they cannot do it with their pan knobs because of the summation they perform.

 Then there are systems that keep the channels independent.
 DAW's like Reaper have extensive pan law options and give the user the ability to pick how they want to interact with the left and right when panning and even choose the crossfade.
 Logic is another example of a daw that allows users to pick how the right and left interact to create panning.
-If the left and right remain independent for panning notes can disappear and possibly change balance a lot depending on how they are panned earlier in the chain if multiple pan stages occur.
+If the left and right remain independent for panning then notes in only one channel can potentially disappear if hard panned away and possibly change balance a lot depending on how they are panned earlier in the chain if multiple pan stages occur.
 For example say you set up a group and then send it through an auxiliary channel.
 If you panned the group elements and then pan the aux channel the aux channel panning is working with the balance of the group you already have mixed and if you hard pan or aggressively pan the aux it may completely remove any heavily panned instruments in the group!
 This is why there are typically other options for panning available.

 Pan law is separate from this notion of how left and right accomplish the pan law, but with it pointed out directly it should be more clear now that panning in either system is just a choice and you should have some idea why you may need another tool or mode in order to get the result you want.
-In most cases I am fine with the left and right being tied together as it yields what I expect in most situations and also in a way encourages a mono safe mix but if there are significant phase differences between channels I may explore using a tool that can pan with them separate while keeping in mind later possible panning stages if any.
+In most cases I am fine with the left and right being tied together as it yields what I expect in most situations and also in a way encourages a mono safe mix but if there are significant phase differences between channels I may explore using a tool that can pan with them separately while keeping in mind later possible panning stages if any.

 Pan Laws

-Pan laws boil down to 2 problems.
-How should the levels adjust between the left and right as the pan knob is moved and at what rate?
+1. How should the levels adjust between the left and right as the pan knob is moved?

 The rate at which the left changes with the right is done so that the sound appears to move in a circle.